lospringliu/gitrtc/README.md

 * edit local_settings.py, you can specify your rtc information to automate login and relogin (rtc login / relogin works in shell environment, you might need change your password to make it work, confirm with cmd line test in step 1 above)
 * edit local_settings.py, you can configure your mail function
 * edit local_settings.py, COMPONENT_CREATORS provide information for the component creator info (by default I only figure out user name of the creator, but do not know the email, this variable provides this info, if it is not found, I will use unknown@email.com instead)
-* edit local_settings.py to decide using sqlite or mysql for database backend.
+* edit local_settings.py to decide using sqlite or mysql for database backend. (optional)
 ### 5. run the tool:
 #### `./djangoapp.py --component component_name --streambase your_trunk_stream_for_the_component [--infoinit | --infoshow | --infoupdate | --inforeport | --migrate | --infoverify] [other options]`
 - `--infoinit` (run only once, you should keep using fake component like 'init' and fake streambase like 'init_trunk')